MatrixAI/Relay/experiments/intrahost2/README.md

 finish. :)

 ## Results
+`Note the title of the graph is actually the bold text above the graph, not the text in the graph :)`

 Firstly let's talk about ping latency.
 In all the tests, the control (no nat) had the least jitter which was interesting but also had the lowest or roughly